ThorxNxEriksen/ml_ops_02476/README.md

 The fundamental goal is to create a robust and scalable system capable of accurately classifying hand-drawn sketches across multiple categories.
 Beyond mere classification, this project seeks to implement a complete MLOps pipeline that demonstrates industry-standard practices in machine learning deployment.
 Key objectives include:

 * Development of an efficient data pipeline for processing and managing sketch data
-* Implementation of a sophisticated model training and evaluation framework
+* Implementation of a model training and evaluation framework
 * Creation of a scalable deployment infrastructure
 * Integration of monitoring and maintenance systems
 * Establishment of continuous integration and deployment practices